dominicnunez/ud-server/README.md

 4. **Environment Variables**: You may set custom environment variables in a .env file to configure the debug mode or API limits.

 ## Configuration
+Check `define.js` for additional detailed comments on these configuration options.
 - **`DEBUG`**: Set to `true` or `false` to control the level of logging.
 By default, it's set to `true`.
 - **`LIMIT`**: Defines the number of results to return (defaults to 1).
 - **`MAX_LENGTH`**: Limits the character count of the returned response.